oss-aspen/Rappel/.github/ISSUE_TEMPLATE/visualizations.md

 ---

-**Please describe the background and context for this new visualization** A clear and concise description of what the proposed visualization is.
+**Please describe the background and context for this new visualization** A clear and concise description of what the proposed visualization is and its connection to dash app design.
 Ex.
-Lets view a community in the prospective of [...]
+This visualization is for the community page of the dashboard to give the perspective of [...]

-**Describe the perspective you'd like the final visual to give** A clear and concise description of what you want to happen.
+**Describe the perspective you'd like the final visual to give** A clear and concise description of the type of graph or metric thats to be created.
+Also include as specifcs on what data from augur should be used

-**Describe the acceptance criteria for the issue and visualization to be complete** A clear and concise list of task that need to be completed and if applicable links to smaller issues that build into this one.
+**Acceptance criteria for the issue and visualization to be complete**
+- [ ] Augur Querry
+- [ ] Preprocess data into DF format for visualization
+- [ ] Plotly graph creation
+- [ ] Notes with any background context that would be useful for dash integration

 **Additional context**
 Add any other context or screenshots about the feature request here.

-**REMINDER:**
-Before a visualization issue can be closed,there must be clear documentation on the notebook of the decisions made at each step and the "why."
-Also, any ml ideas generated from this process should be created into as issue with the ml request tag**